MichaelAllen/Rock-Code-Snippets/Readme.md

 ## Disclaimer

+These are mainly notes I have created for internal use.
+I am sharing them here in the hope that they may be helpful for someone, but I make no promises that they are error-free.

 Never run code you found online, unless you read it and understand what it is doing.
 That is a great way to have a bad day.